hashicorp/terraform-provider-tfe/website/docs/cdktf/go/r/oauth_client.html.markdown

 * `PrivateKey` - (Required for `AdoServer`) The text of the private key associated with your Azure DevOps Server account
 * `Key` - The OAuth Client key can refer to a Consumer Key, Application Key, or another type of client key for the VCS provider.
-* `Secret` - (Required for `BitbucketServer`) The OAuth Client secret is used for BitBucket Server, this secret is the the text of the SSH private key associated with your BitBucket Server Application Link.
+* `Secret` - (Required for `BitbucketDataCenter`) The OAuth Client secret is used for Bitbucket Data Center, this secret is the the text of the SSH private key associated with your Bitbucket Data Center Application Link.
-* `RsaPublicKey` - (Required for `BitbucketServer`) Required for BitBucket Server in conjunction with the secret.
+* `RsaPublicKey` - (Required for `BitbucketDataCenter`) Required for Bitbucket Data Center in conjunction with the secret.
 Not used for any other providers.
-The text of the SSH public key associated with your BitBucket Server Application Link.
+The text of the SSH public key associated with your Bitbucket Data Center Application Link.
 * `ServiceProvider` - (Required) The VCS provider being connected with.
-Valid options are `AdoServer`, `AdoServices`, `BitbucketHosted`, `BitbucketServer`, `Github`, `GithubEnterprise`, `GitlabHosted`, `GitlabCommunityEdition`, or `GitlabEnterpriseEdition`.
+Valid options are `AdoServer`, `AdoServices`, `BitbucketDataCenter`, `BitbucketHosted`, `BitbucketServer`(deprecated), `Github`, `GithubEnterprise`, `GitlabHosted`, `GitlabCommunityEdition`, or `GitlabEnterpriseEdition`.

 ## Attributes Reference